htwehtwehlaing-codes/HHH_EmployeeManagement/README.md

 💡 How to Run

 Clone or download this repository
-Open HHH_EmployeeManagement.sln in Visual Studio 2022 (for API) and Visual Code 📦 Prerequisites
+Open HHH_EmployeeManagement.sln in Visual Studio 2022 (for API) and Visual Studio Code 📦 Prerequisites
  ✅ .NET SDK 8+
  ✅ Node.js & npm